 Employer Tips / September 9, 2021

 The best candidates are busy people.
 We’re talking high-achievers: full-time job and several companies vying for their attention.
 Must be nice.
-So it’s your job to appeal to them and accommodate their needs.
-Make your interview process easy and convenient and make them feel welcome and wanted.
+It’s your job to appeal to them and accommodate their needs.
+Make your interview process easy and convenient.
+Make them feel welcome and wanted.
 Otherwise, they’ll just keep job-hunting until they do.
 Here are some easy steps to get better candidates to apply to your company.

 Be friendly

-Establish an actual relationship with a candidate—be polite, but professional and polite as to develop a rapport and evaluate whether this person is truly qualified for the job.
+Establish an actual relationship with a candidate—be polite, but professional.
+Develop a rapport and evaluate whether this person is truly qualified for the job.
 Start an open dialogue, earn trust, and learn about their career goals.
 Do those career goals align with this opportunity?
 Be able to show them what a typical career path is in your company.

 Sell the opportunity

 Go ahead and show off your finest perks and most tempting benefits.
-Talk about your company’s mission statement as though it’s the most fulfilling lifework anyone could possibly dream of.
+Showcase your company’s mission statement and company culture.
 No one wants to work at a job where they’re disengaged, bored, or apathetic.
 Show them that this is the chance of a lifetime!

 Keep talking with them

 Maintain on-going conversation with candidates leading up to the interview.
+Stay in direct contact with your recruiter as they speak with candidates frequently.
 Provide answers to any questions they have and let them know what to expect throughout your hiring process.
 Keep promoting your company as a great place to work.
-And finally, confirm the logistics of upcoming interviews more than once—when and where—and use email and a phone call or text.
+Finally, confirm the logistics of upcoming interviews—when and where—and use email and a phone call or text.

 Be transparent